 Triumph Motorcycles is back with its custom build-off competition – this time it's the Bonneville range that's getting the custom wrench treatment.
 Nine dealers from Triumph's network have submitted their entries and fans will decide who takes the top prize.

 Custom Bonneville Build-Off 2020

 New wave, custom bike builders collectively have been something of a muse for motorcycle manufacturers in the last two decades.
-Take into consideration the depth of modern-classic/neo-retro motorcycle ranges of most major manufacturers, then arguably custom wrenchers can be credited with inspiring a generation of motorcycle design and new riders.
+Taking into consideration the depth of modern-classic/neo-retro motorcycle ranges of most major manufacturers, then arguably custom wrenchers could be credited with inspiring a new genre of motorcycle design and new riders.